Create KPI base searches in ITSI

 Field Description Search Select either Ad hoc Search or Metrics Search.

 - For an Ad hoc Search, provide the source ad hoc search.
 For example,

 - For a Metrics Search, select the metrics index to use and the metric.
 If you do not have a metrics index, you will see the message: "No metrics found".

 KPI Search Schedule The frequency of the search (Every 1, 5, or 15 minutes).
 Calculation Window The time period over which the search applies. ( Last 1 min, 5 min, 15 min, or 24 Hours).
 Monitoring Lag Pushes the search back by the specified number of seconds.
 This value must match the index lag time.
 Split by Entity Select Yes to maintain a breakdown of KPI values on the entity level.
 Entity Split Field The field in your search results that is used to look up the corresponding entity to split the KPI.
 For example, you might want to split your KPI by the processes running on the hosts instead of just the host.
+The value in this field must be included as part of the Search field in order for filtering to work.
 Filter to Entities in Service Select Yes to filter the search based on the entity alias.